FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 -  AprilTag: an open-source technology for evaluating formatted images
--  EasyOpenCV: an FTC-optimized interface with OpenCV, an image processing library
+-  EasyOpenCV: a *FIRST* Tech Challenge-optimized interface with OpenCV, an image processing library
 -  myBlocks: custom Blocks created in OnBot Java (OBJ)

-Now these three areas are provided, or bundled, in the new **FTC Software Development Kit (SDK), version 8.2**.
+Now these three areas are provided, or bundled, in the new *FIRST* **Tech Challenge Software Development Kit (SDK), version 8.2**.

-Namely, key capabilities of **AprilTag** and **EasyOpenCV** are available to the FTC Robot Controller (RC) and Driver Station (DS) apps, without special downloads.
+Namely, key capabilities of **AprilTag** and **EasyOpenCV** are available to the Robot Controller (RC) and Driver Station (DS) apps, without special downloads.
 And AprilTag features are included in **FTC Blocks**, without needing custom myBlocks.

 The AprilTag features work on Android RC phone cameras, and on webcams.
 A single OpMode can use AprilTag and TensorFlow Object Detection (TFOD).

-In FTC, AprilTag is ready for the spotlight!
+In *FIRST* Tech Challenge, AprilTag is ready for the spotlight!

 What is AprilTag?
 -----------------